An easy vegan and gluten free crepe recipe that the whole family will enjoy! Here is the traditional French savory buckwheat crepe recipe.

 You can then stick a toothpick on each piece to secure and serve them as an appetizer or at a party buffet.

-Or you can put them in your lunch box, along with some salad (like my Belgian endive salad (gluten free, vegetarian) you can see on the picture bellow), it will make a delicious lunch.
+Or you can put them in your lunch box, along with some salad, it will make a delicious lunch.

 Here are some ideas to fill your buckwheat crepes :